local-gh0st/ManoMonitor/README.md

 manomonitor run
 ```

-Or use the install script for a full system setup:
+Or use the install script for a full system setup (*this takes forever btw):
 ```bash
 sudo ./install.sh
 ```

 **First run:**
 - Open `http://localhost:8080` in your browser
+- You can set device name (default wlan0) in the web UI.
+- Copy the example.env and edit the .env with your desired settings but really nothing needs to be set here initially. (can be done in Web UI)
 - Go to the Map page and click "Set Monitor Location" to place your monitor
 - Devices will start appearing as they're detected